dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

 #.
 Install the Open Dylan runtime system.

-   The runtime installer executable, the name of which begins “*hdrun* …”, resides in the *Extras* folder at the top-level of your Dylan CD-ROM.
+   The runtime installer executable, the name of which begins "*hdrun* …", resides in the *Extras* folder at the top-level of your Dylan CD-ROM.

 #.
 Install the debugging server application.

-   The debugging server installer executable, the name of which begins with “*hddbg* …”, also resides in the *Extras* folder.
+   The debugging server installer executable, the name of which begins with "*hddbg* …", also resides in the *Extras* folder.

 #.
 Copy the *bin* folder for your project onto the remote machine.